uyuni-project/sumaform/README_ADVANCED.md

  * `4.1-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.1)
  * `4.2-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.2)
  * `head` (corresponds to the Build Service project Devel:Galaxy:Manager:Head, for `server` and `proxy`only works with SLE15SP3 image)
- * `uyuni-master` (corresponds to the Build Service project systemsmanagement:Uyuni:Master, for `server` and `proxy` only works with openSUSE Leap 15.1 image)
+ * `uyuni-master` (corresponds to the Build Service project systemsmanagement:Uyuni:Master, for `server` and `proxy` only works with openSUSE Leap image)

+Legal values for CI:

+`uyuni-pr` is a special product version used internally to test Pull Requests.
+Packages are under a subproject in systemsmanagement:Uyuni:Master:TEST and systemsmanagement:Uyuni:Master:PR.
+This is not meant to be used outside the Continous Integration system (CI).

+Because packages are under different subprojects for each CI run and each Pull Request, repositories will be added later as additional repositories.

 Note: the version of Salt on minions is determined by this value, as Salt is obtained from SUSE Manager Tools repos.